code-with-ahsan/flashback/README.md

 <div style="margin-bottom: 30px">
   <div>
-    Hey everyone, I'm Ahsan and I'm a front-end focused Full-Stack JavaScript Engineer and author of [the Angular Cookbook](https://ahsanayaz.com/ng-book).
+    Hey everyone, I'm Ahsan and I'm a front-end focused Full-Stack JavaScript Engineer and author of <a href="https://ahsanayaz.com/ng-book">the Angular Cookbook</a>.
 Right now I'm working as a Software Architect at <a href="https://www.syncron.com/">Syncron</a> and a <a href="https://ahsanayaz.com/gde">Google Developers Expert in Angular</a>.
 I create video tutorials on <a href="https://ahsanayaz.com/youtube">YouTube Channel</a> and write articles at my blog <a href="https://codewithahsan.dev">https://codewithahsan.dev</a>.
   </div>
 </div>